 .NET and Microsoft Azure

 Architecturally, Sitecore has been built using the .NET platform since its initial releases.
-Sitecore installs with an extensive API that greatly increases the opportunities for flexible, extensible, and scalable integration with external systems such as ERP and CRM.
-Sitecore can be thought of as an open foundational platform for a scalable, extensible web solution, under which many systems can provide data to Sitecore.
-Sitecore then presents this to the visitor in a contextually relevant manner, irrespective of the device used.
+Its extensive API increases the opportunities for flexible, extensible, and scalable integration with external systems such as ERP and CRM.

-Leading the way as a .NET platform, Sitecore and Microsoft even have joint development teams working inside Microsoft’s headquarters in Seattle to further expand the Azure offerings, such as Sitecore Cortex machine learning for personalised visitor journey building.
+Sitecore and Microsoft are working together to expand the Azure offerings like machine learning for personalised visitor journey building.

-Sitecore has out-of-the-box connectors for Dynamics CRM and Dynamics 365 as well as an Active Directory module.
-These modules deliver out-of-the-box functionality, but also allow for customisation to fit specific needs in a usable, consistent, maintainable, and upgradeable manner.
+Sitecore is so flexible it can integrate with many third-party systems.
+It has out-of-the-box connectors for Dynamics CRM and Dynamics 365 and Salesforce Marketing Cloud as well as an Active Directory module.
+These modules allow for customisation to fit specific business needs in a usable, consistent, maintainable, and upgradeable manner.

-If you'd like to learn more about Sitecore, its features, and what it could do do revolutionise the way you deliver digital experiences to your customers, or you'd like a demo to see it in action, just get in touch.
-We'd love to hear from you.
+If you'd like to learn more about Sitecore and what it could do to revolutionise your business, just get in touch.